 - Teenage Development & Managing Behaviour

-Sometimes additional training is required for foster carers depending on the needs of a young person.
-If needed, we will provide specific training to ensure the needs of a child or young person are met.
+There may be times when additional training might be required depending on the needs of a young person.
+We will provide this to ensure the needs of a child or young person are met.

-Training for foster carers is important for this reason, but also for the growth and development of foster parents themselves.
+Training for foster carers is important for this reason, but also for your own growth and development.

-That’s why we also offer our foster carers the option of completing a Level 3 Diploma in the Children’s and Young People’s Workforce, fully funded by Family Care.
+Our foster carers also have the option of completing a Level 3 or level 5 Diploma in the Children’s and Young People’s Workforce, fully funded by Family Care.

-Completing the Level 3 Diploma can also increase your fostering allowances, providing you have completed mandatory training.
+Completing the Level 3 Diploma can increase your fostering allowances, providing you have completed mandatory training.